-In 2017, the consumption of cannabis has extended far beyond old school joints and bowls full of ground flowers.
+In the past few years, the consumption of cannabis has extended far beyond old school joints and bowls full of ground flowers.
 Today, consumers can enjoy pot in a variety of innovative forms that would blow the kneecaps off past generations of smokers — people more familiar with homegrown shake filled with seeds and stems than butane hash oil and “fast-acting” edibles.

 There’s plenty of buzz in the cannabis community regarding the three Rs: Resin, live resin, and rosin — all highly potent forms of cannabis.
 There’s also a great deal of confusion regarding these avenues of cannabis consumption and the relative pros and cons offered by each.
 With legalization spreading across the United States and the pool of marijuana consumers growing daily, those in both legitimate and black markets need to understand their options in terms of how they can consume the kind herb.
 Below, we break down the three R’s and highlight what makes each unique in terms of effects and production steps.

 Resin photo via Wikimedia Commons

 Resin, sometimes called “sap,” is the term that describes the gooey trichomes that appear on the flowers and sugar leaves of mature female cannabis plants.
 Trichomes produce all of the medical efficacy and psychoactive effects of marijuana, and if they’re dried, cured, and collected, the trichomes are called “kief.”